runningcode/fladle/docs/configuration.md

 ### additionalTestApks
 Paths to additional test configurations.
 Order matters.
 A test apk is run with the nearest previous listed app apk.
 It is not required to list an app apk here.
-If there is no app apk listed in additionalTestApks, the test apks are run against the [#debugApk].
+If there is no app apk listed in additionalTestApks, the test apks are run against the [debugApk](#debugApk).

 === "Groovy"
     ```groovy